 The Question of Substantive Due Process: Larger Bench?

-One advocate commented, “when the Court rejects ‘arbitrariness’, it proceeds on the basis of AP v.
+“When the Court rejects ‘arbitrariness’, it proceeds on the basis of AP v.
 McDowell.
-It seems that McDowell did not absolutely rule out arbitrariness, but only insisted that the mere formulation ‘arbitrary’ is meaningless: the issue of why something is arbitrary must depend on constitutional analysis.
+It seems that McDowell did not absolutely rule out arbitrariness, but only insisted that the mere formulation ‘arbitrary’ is meaningless.
+The issue of why something is arbitrary must depend on constitutional analysis.
 What the Court said was, “some or other constitutional infirmity…” is needed.
-Naturally: nothing is invalid because one asserts that it is arbitrary: if one says something is arbitrary, one must point out why it is arbitrary having regard to the constitutional scheme.
+Naturally, nothing is invalid because one asserts that it is arbitrary.
+If one says something is arbitrary, one must point out why it is arbitrary having regard to the constitutional scheme.
 Nobody denies that.
 Petitioners in Rajbala were not saying that the law is arbitrary because they dislike it.
 Rather, the law is arbitrary because it restricts a constitutional right (and this is admitted by the Court) without any constitutionally valid basis.
 Merely relying on McDowell then is not sufficient to reject the ‘arbitrariness’ challenge.
 What the Court ought to have done is examined why – having admitted the relevant rights to be on a higher pedestal than statutory rights – the restrictions were valid in the constitutional scheme.
 There does not seem to be any independent reasoning on this aspect.
-In the circumstances, the present 2 Judge Bench should not have gone into this question to conclude that arbitrariness is irrelevant: at the highest this should have been Referred to a Larger Bench.”
+In the circumstances, the present 2 Judge Bench should not have gone into this question to conclude that arbitrariness is irrelevant.
+At the highest, this should have been Referred to a Larger Bench.”

 There were no observations against McDowell by the Nine Judge Bench in Puttaswamy v.
 Union of India, [Writ Petition (Civil) No. 494 of 2012].
 Though it has been held by Chandrachud J. writing for 3 others that “Article 14, as a guarantee against arbitrariness, infuses the entirety of Article 21”.